Gerry Dick: Early years

 Born in Clinton, Indiana, Dick attended Indiana State University where he earned his Bachelor of Science degree in Radio-TV-Film.
 Following his education, he worked for television station WRTV as a journalist and news anchor, where he was nominated for an Emmy Award for his 1993 stories regarding Indiana companies doing business along the United States southern border.
 After 14 years at the network, he acted as the Senior Vice President for Indianapolis Economic Development Corporation.
-Additionally, Dick has also held journalist positions at Indiana television stations in both Fort Wayne and Terre Haute.
+Dick has also held journalist positions at Indiana television stations in Fort Wayne and Terre Haute.

 Grow Indiana Media Ventures

 In 2000, Grow Indiana Media Ventures was started to provide business news focused on the state of Indiana.
 With Jones serving as chairman of the company, Dick serves as the managing editor in addition to acting as the host of Inside INdiana Business with Gerry Dick.
 The work is dubbed by Indiana State University and Indianapolis television station WFYI as the "most watched local business television program" in the state.